MakeSchool-Tutorials/Sorting-Algorithms-Starter-Code/README.md

 ## Getting Started

-_Note: must have Python 3.4 and virtualenv installed._
+_Note: must have Python 3.4 or greater and virtualenv installed._

 Clone and setup the repository (initializes virtual environment):